rjimeno/linux-sysadmin-interview-questions/README.md

 * Can you name a lower-case letter that is not a valid option for GNU ```ls```?

+    * Only e, j, y & z.
+In at least one BSD (MacOS), e is used to display access control lists, but the others also absent there.

 * What is a Linux kernel module?

+    Is a piece of code that extends the functionality of kernel without the need to rebuild nor reboot the system.
+Loadable kernel modules can be loaded-to and unloaded-from the kernel as needed.
+In Linux many device drivers are modules.
+Because of that, device drivers of devices that are not used, can be removed (or never loaded) without rebooting.

 * Walk me through the steps in booting into single user mode to troubleshoot a problem.

+    * On a RHEL7 that is responsive: `systemctl isolate runlevel1.target`.

+    * On some other Linux: `telinit 1` (or `init 1` or `runlevel 1`).

+    * On a non-responsive (halted or crashed) system:

+        * Start rebooting and when the system starts the boot loader, type something to stop the process for continuing.
+Edit the kernel line (the one that starts with 'kernel') and append ' single ' to it.
+Then send a Ctrl-X to continue the boot process to runlevel 1.

+    * On a RHEL7 that is non-responsive:

+        * Do similarly the case above but instead of editing the line that starts with kernel, edit the line that starts with 'linux16'.
+Do not append ' single '.
+Instead, replace the ' ro ' in that line for ' rw init=/sysroot/sh ' and send Ctrl-X to continue rebooting to rescue mode.

+        * Once the boot process stops and offers a prompt, issue the command `chroot /sysroot/` to mount get the root file system setup as it usually does in runlevel 1 or single user mode.

 * Walk me through the steps you'd take to troubleshoot a 404 error on a web application you administer.

 #### [[⬆]](#toc) <a name='medium'>Medium Linux Questions:</a>